-Resource Area Applicant Proposed Measures (APMs) PG&E Construction Measures Avoidance Minimization Measures (AMMs) and Best Management Practices (BMPs) and Mitigation Measures (MMs) Identified in the IS/MND Significance with Measures Implemented Hazardous Materials BMP-8: Hazardous Materials Business Plan.
+Applicant Dropood Macoures (ADMs) DCSE Construction Macoures Significance Resource Area Applicant Proposed Measures (APMs) PG&E Construction Measures Avoidance Minimization Measures (AMMs) and Best Management Practices (BMPs) and Mitigation Measures (MMs) Identified in the IS/MND with Measures Hazardous Materials BMP-8: Hazardous Materials Business Plan.
 The Environmental Field Specialist (EFS) shall be notified 30 days prior to a threshold exceeding hazardous material/waste being placed on-site.
 Threshold limits are: 200 cubic feet of compressed gases (1000 cubic feet for simple asphyxiation or the release of pressure only; carbon dioxide), 500 pounds of solids, or 55 gallons of liquids for more than 30 non-consecutive days.
 The following jurisdictions require notification for any amount of hazardous material/waste: Less than significant Counties: Nevada, San Bernardino (waste only), San Francisco, Santa Clara (call for city specific details), Santa Cruz, Yuba (waste only) Cities: Bakersfield (waste only), Berkeley, Healdsburg, Sebastopol, Petaluma, Santa Clara (call for city specific details) NOTE: The Project EFS will develop an HMBP if it is required.
 Hazardous Materials BMP-9: Hazardous Waste Management Hazardous Materials Storage.
 This project may involve the storage of hazardous materials and they must be managed according to regulations and best management practices.
 Less than significant All releases of hazardous materials must be immediately addressed.
 Maintain a spill kit onsite during the length of the project.
 Contact the project EFS for spills of hazardous materials/wastes to determine if agency notifications will be required and/or if additional resources are needed.
-Hazardous materials, greater than 440 lbs and less than 1001 lbs can be transported on PG&E vehicles if the proper MOT shipping paper/MSDS accompanies the load.
+Hazardous materials, greater than 440 lbs and less than 1001 lbs can be transported on PG&amp;E vehicles if the proper MOT shipping paper/MSDS accompanies the load.
 Contact the project EFS for additional guidance in these areas.
 All hazardous materials containers must be marked correctly.
 All hazardous materials signs must be displayed as required.
 Non saturated oily rags (to be laundered) stored in non-combustible containers.
 Emergency equipment such as fire extinguisher, eye wash, MSDS, etc. onsite.
-Hazardous material containers must be in good condition.
-All hazardous materials must be compatible with containers.
-Hazardous materials containers are kept closed.
+Hazardous materials containers must be in good condition.
+All hazardous materials containers are kept closed.
 Immediately contact the local EFS and stop work if any of the following conditions occur.
 After hours or if the local EFS is unavailable, please call the Environmental Hotline at 800-874-4043.
 Discharge or spill of hazardous substance.
 If an Environmental Regulator visits the site; Visually cloudy/muddy water is observed leaving the work area; An underground storage tank is discovered; or A subsurface component related to site remediation activities (e.g., monitoring well, recovery well, injection well) is discovered.
 No subsurface components may be impacted.
-If during excavation unanticipated evidence of contamination is identified (e.g., staining, odors), work must cease and when safe to do so, cover the trench with steel plates.
-In order to minimize impacts to public safety and the environment, place contaminated soil on a polyethylene sheet (4 ml) and cover or place the contaminated soil in lined covered containers.
-Then cont
+If during excavation unanticipated evidence of contamination is identified (e.g., staining, dors), work must cease and when safe to do so, cover the trench with steel plates.
+In order to minimize impacts to public safety and the environment, place contaminated soil on a polyethylene sheet (4 ml) and cover or place the contaminated soil on in exerce containers.
+Then contact your local/support EFS to determine the next steps.
+If a